 MABS is the main gateway to the Abhaile Scheme.
 A MABS adviser will carry out an initial assessment of your situation and provide information on the available options.
 These options might include working with a Dedicated Mortgage Arrears (DMA) Adviser or a Personal Insolvency Practitioner (PIP) to resolve your mortgage arrears situation.
 Call 0761 07 2000 or drop into any of the 60 MABS offices nationwide.

 Your home!
 Mortgage Arrears can do more than cause stress; it can make you to feel like your house isn’t your home anymore.
 Engaging with Abhaile is a first positive step to let your house feel like home again.

 A possible short-term arrangement that can be achieved.
 This means you pay a reduced interest rate on your mortgage for a set amount of time, sometimes the duration of the mortgage, these repayments can lower your overall mortgage repayments and help resolve your mortgage arrears.

-Section 115a of the Insolvency Act (2013) as amended grants a Judge the power to review an application made by a Personal Insolvency Practitioner (PIP) where a proposed arrangement has been turned down by the creditors (those that a borrower might owe money to).
+Section 115a of the Personal Insolvency Acts 2012-2015 as amended grants a Judge the power to review an application made by a Personal Insolvency Practitioner (PIP) where a proposed arrangement has been turned down by the creditors (those that a borrower might owe money to).
 The Judge can review the submission and rule in favour of the arrangement if they decide it is fair on all mentioned in the arrangement.